 Research supports the benefits of accessibility for everyone, including fluent English users, people with ADD/HD or learning disabilities, English as a Second Language users, deaf students, and more.
 Information including links with additional instructions and tips on creating accessible audio and visual content and other accommodations in the online environment are provided.
 Feel free to contact the Disability Resource Center (DRC) with questions regarding accommodations; questions regarding technical specifications are best handled by the Information Technology Division.

-A host of factors influence participants comfortability displaying their video/camera during a Zoom lecture or meeting.
-These reasons can include housing insecurities, medical privacy concerns, visual or auditory difficulties, or participation using a cell phone “hotspot.”
+A host of factors influence participants’ comfort ability displaying their video/camera during a Zoom lecture or meeting.
+These reasons can include housing insecurities, medical privacy concerns, visual or auditory difficulties, or participation using a cell phone “hot spot.”
 As the remote method of instruction is a matter of public health necessity rather than an individual choice, making allowances for the challenges this format creates is reasonable and appropriate.
 In lieu of a formal accommodation- which can result in discrimination or confidentiality concerns- the DRC recommends leniency with requirements for continuous Zoom camera/video displays as a classroom policy.

 The DRC coordinates captioning (CART) and interpreting (ASL) services for synchronous instruction to support hard-of-hearing or deaf students registered with the DRC.
 Please include a statement on your course syllabus or in advance of a live video meeting referring students to contact the DRC to request captioning or interpreting services.
 Instructors with students currently receiving CART or ASL services through the DRC will be contacted directly via email with additional information to include service providers in the Canvas online platform.
-Please note that CART/captioning and ASL interpreting services coordinated through the DRC will be provided remotely during the pandemic.
-In-person services may resume once MSU resumes regular operations and instruction.

 Video conferencing platforms (e.g., Zoom, WebEx, Adobe Connect, etc.) have varying accessibility features and capability.
 Zoom provides frequent updates regarding accessibility.
 Please see the Zoom Help Center for current accessibility updates.

-The DRC will continue to provide exam accommodations for students who require specific software or equipment during exams in the DRC Testing Area.
-However, the DRC will not require students to complete the exam in our Testing Area if the exam for the class occurs online and/or the student does not require such assistance.
-Rather than completing the Alternate Exam Request Form, faculty should extend the online exam timer for students who receive testing accommodations upon request.
+The DRC will continue to provide test-related accommodations in the DRC Testing Center.
+Students whose exam occurs online and are NOT required to complete the exam on-campus, must contact the course instructor to extend the online exam timer to reflect the student’s approved additional testing time.
 Canvas has the capability to adjust the online exam timer for an individual or multiple students per exam.
 Detailed instructions are located in the Moderate Quiz section in the course page or in the Digital Accessibility Initiative.